briatte/assembleia/README.md

 - `born` -- year of birth
 - `party` -- political party, abbreviated
 - `constituency` -- constituency
-- `photo` -- a dummy to indicate whether the sponsor has a photo or not
+- `photo` -- URL to the online photo of the sponsor
 - `nyears` -- seniority (time in office since legislature 6), in years

-Notes -- constituencies are standardized to Wikipedia English handles (except for "Portuguese outside Europe"), and genders have been checked to ensure that male and female names do not overlap.
+Constituencies are standardized to Wikipedia Português handles (except for "Portuguese outside Europe"), and genders have been checked to ensure that male and female names do not overlap.